myferr/myferr/README.md

 Hello, there 👋!

-My name is **Myfer**, and I am a web developer, python developer and graphic designer.
+My name is **Myfer**, and I am a web developer, python developer, CLI developer, and graphic designer.

 I've been programming for 4 years.